 What was daily life like in Cambodia?

-I taught a variety of part time classes as I also worked for a non-profit in town.
+When I was teaching in Cambodia, I taught a variety of part time classes as I also worked for a non-profit in town.
 Generally a full time teaching day here would mean teaching from 10-11.15 then 2-3.30, 4-5.30 and 6-7.30.
 I would teach various different classes depending on my availability that term.
 I generally taught upper intermediate and advanced classes which are more difficult from a teaching and knowledge perspective but much easier behaviourally.
 I had a few starter and elementary classes over my time here and they were hard work!

 Did you have any teaching experience or qualifications prior to making the move?